CodecoolGlobal/tech-interview-workbook-lillakiraly-1/docs/module_progbasics.md

 --> will print: Ford

 #### What does it mean that an object is immutable in Python?

+Immutable Objects : These are of in-built types like int, float, bool, string, unicode, tuple.
+An immutable object can’t be changed after it is created.

+Immutable objects are quicker to access and are expensive to change because it involves the creation of a copy.
+Whereas mutable objects are easy to change.

+More details:  Whenever an object is instantiated, it is assigned a unique object id.
+The type of the object is defined at the runtime and it can’t be changed afterwards.
+However, it’s state can be changed if it is a mutable object.
+To summarise the difference, mutable objects can change their state or contents and immutable objects can’t change their state or content.

 #### What is conditional expression in Python?
 #### What are different types of arguments in Python?
 #### What is variable shadowing? (context: variable scope)